Local-to-Global Entanglement Dynamics by Periodically Driving Impurities

 While there has been significant interest in understanding the dynamics of entanglement after a \textit{local} quench induced by such a defect~\cite{Collura_2013, Capizzi2023ent}, the effect of time-dependent defects on entanglement dynamics has thus far not been studied.
 As one might anticipate, a sufficiently low frequency periodic drive will couple modes non-locally throughout the whole chain, typically resulting in a linear growth of EE.
 However, as we will show, there exists a \textit{finite} periodicity threshold $T_*$, set by the single-particle bandwidth, below which the effect of the driven impurity \textit{remains local}.
 The resulting dynamics is similar to that induced by a local quantum quench~\cite{Calabrese_2007}, and thus only produces subextensive entanglement growth.
 In the following, we provide different viewpoints on the resulting entanglement transition, and discuss its stability under weak interactions.

-\textit{Heating as gap closure} --- We first approach the problem by studying the growth of EE in the driven free-fermionic impurity model Eq.~\eqref{eq:floquetdrive_free}.
-While our results hold for general Floquet drives, for simplicity we restrict our attention to a 2-step drive and a harmonic drive, the latter of which we study analytically below.
-In either case, we initialize the dynamics in the ground state of the uniform chain at half-filling.
-For the 2-step drive, which alternates periodically between $\lambda = 1$ (uniform chain) and $\lambda = 0.5$ (conformal defect), the growth of EE is shown in Figs.~\ref{fig2_evolution}(a,c) for $T<\pi$, and~\ref{fig2_evolution}(b,d) for $T>\pi$.
+\textit{Heating as quasienergy folding} --- We first approach the problem by studying the growth of EE in the driven free-fermionic impurity model Eq.~\eqref{eq:floquetdrive_free}.
+While our results hold for general Floquet drives, for simplicity we restrict our attention to a 2-step drive in both the gapless NN and gapped SSH models.
+Specifically, this 2-step protocol alternates the impurity parameter $\lambda(t)$ between $1$ (impurity-free chain) and some value $\lambda_0 < 1$, that parameterizes the driving strength.
+The dynamics are initialized from the half-filling ground state of the corresponding impurity-free models.
+For $\lambda_0 = 0.5$, the growth of EE in the gapless NN chain is shown in Figs.~\ref{fig2_evolution}(a,c) for $T<\pi$, and~\ref{fig2_evolution}(b,d) for $T>\pi$.
+The corresponding plots for the gapped model are provided in the SM \cite{supmat}.
 We observe in Fig.~\ref{fig2_evolution}(a) a logarithmic spatial scaling of EE even at late times, accompanied by temporal oscillations clearly seen in Fig.~\ref{fig2_evolution}(c).
 This picture is consistent with local quench dynamics, where quasiparticles are emitted only from the defect, and the growth of EE is subextensive and exhibits revivals for finite systems.
 After the heating transition (which corresponds to the single particle bandwidth, after which quasienergy folding occurs), EE grows linearly, as generically expected for a driven system.
-The transition occurs at the same critical period $T_* = \pi$ for a harmonic drive (see Supplemental Material (SM)~\cite{supmat}).